7 alternative ways to seek medical advice if you’re not able to visit your doctor.

 NHS walk-in centres tend to be open later and on weekends.
 You also don’t need to be registered or have an appointment in order to see a GP or nurse there.
 However, they usually operate on a first-come-first-serve basis, so be prepared to sit in the waiting room for a while.

-✔️ Sore throat?
-Get a free swab test
+✔️ Get a swab test

 The makers of Strepsils and Strefen have partnered with Superdrug Pharmacies to provide a free 10-minute sore throat consultation service across the country.
 Pop into a store near you and ask for a swab test to identify whether your sore throat is bacterial or viral.
 If your sore throat can’t be treated by antibiotics, the pharmacist will be able to provide advice on the most effective ways to treat your symptoms.